KoBeWi/Godot-Instance-Dock/README.md

 - Open Scene: Opens the scene in editor.
 - Remove: Removes the scene from slot.
 - Refresh Icon: Forces the scene icon to refresh.
-The icons are cached, so if you edit scene, you need to refresh the preview (or restart the editor).
+The icons are cached, so if you edit a scene, you need to refresh the preview.

 You can also assign a custom icon to the scene: